Color and Distance Sensor¶

 sensor = ColorDistanceSensor(Port.A)

-# First, decide which objects you want to detect.
+# First, decide which objects you want to detect, and measure their HSV values.

 # Put your colors in a list or tuple.